Academy Fun Sports Day

 1. The HPAPL high quality Physical Education curriculum to ensure pupils are at (with a high proportion above) age-related expectations via:

-The Physical Education curriculum is delivered by a specialist to all children who ensure all children have access to high quality PE.
+* The Physical Education curriculum is delivered by specialist teachers to all children who ensure all children have access to high quality PE.

-The specialist teacher is regularly observed by senior management as part of the school’s quality assurance.
+* The specialist teachers are regularly observed by senior management as part of the school’s quality assurance.

 2. An increase in extra-curricular and competitive sports opportunities via:

-A range of after school sports clubs from years 1-6.
+* A range of after school sports clubs from Reception-6.

-Haringey school sports partnership competitions including cross country, football, basketball, tag rugby, gymnastics, tennis, athletics and many more.
+* Haringey school sports partnership competitions including cross country, football, basketball, netball, table tennis, tag rugby, gymnastics, tennis, athletics and many more.

 3. Healthy Active Lifestyles: Ensuring all our children have access to regular exercise via:

-The purchase of new playground equipment such as the Climbing Frame.
+* The purchase of new playground equipment such as the Climbing Frame and other exciting equipment.